netlify/functions/README.md

   ```

 ### Checking additional metadata about auth token in your functions and site builds

-{feature_name} also tracks metadata for installed auth tokens.
+Auth Management also tracks metadata for installed auth tokens.
 You can verify that an auth has been installed with the correct scopes before calling into an API (say, for example, to give a better error message in the developer logs).
 Here's an example:

   ```js
     import { getSecrets } from "@netlify/functions";